 How to get your first customers from your competitor (for B2B SaaS) - manually, using G2.
 No fancy AI agents or mass cold-outreach involved.
 This manual approach complements your broader directory strategy and helps you understand what buyers actually care about.
+Use Blastra — SaaS directory submission & management to submit your business to relevant software directories and manage your listings.

 The Strategy